w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 * Have certain amount of DOT stake (**Basic Requirement**)

+* Keep your node up to the latest version

 * Have enough knowledge on network security to create a robust network

 * Use HSM (Hardware Security Module) to protect your key (**Highly Recommended**)